fsegouin/ec2-spot-vpn/README.md

 Inspired by an article from [Larry Gadea](https://lg.io/2015/07/05/revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.html).
 The VPN used here is a Docker image made by [Kyle Manna](https://github.com/kylemanna/docker-openvpn).

+This is obviously not secure (certs generated without a passphrase) and meant to be used as a proof of concept only.

 ## Prerequisites

 * AWS CLI tool already configured (use `aws configure`).
 Make sure to select the region you want your vpn to be in.